ash-teach/dgl-204/docs/dgl204-2023fa/week-07.md

 # Data persistence with Ktor
 ---
-This week we're taking our work with Ktor one step further to include data persistence.
-The following video demonstrates a second tutorial building on last week's homework to produce a version of the Ktor Journal site with a local database store provided by Exposed and H2.
+This week we're building on our previous work with Ktor to take it one step further and add data persistence.
+The following video demonstrates a second tutorial to produce a version of the Ktor Journal site with a local database store provided by Exposed and H2.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rTyeLC38DNc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Exposed database
 [Exposed](https://github.com/JetBrains/Exposed) is a JetBrains-developed SQL library for Kotlin that permit database interactions either via the [Exposed DSL](https://github.com/JetBrains/Exposed/wiki/DSL) or via the [Exposed DAO](https://github.com/JetBrains/Exposed/wiki/DAO).
-You may recall that we defined DSL, or Domain-Specific Language, in week 8 in the discussion of [Gradle vs. Maven](dgl204-2022fa/week-08#gradle-vs-maven), whereas DAO, or Data Access Object, might be familiar to you from DGL 114 and the [Room Persistence Library](https://developer.android.com/jetpack/androidx/releases/room).
+You may recall that a DSL, or Domain-Specific Language, is a programming language built to address a very specific problem, or domain.
+A DAO, or Data Access Object, is a tool used to encapsulate database interactions and it might be familiar to you from DGL 114 and the [Room Persistence Library](https://developer.android.com/jetpack/androidx/releases/room).

 For this project, we'll use the DAO approach.
 The DAO acts as an interface to the database and thus provides a layer abstraction between your app code and the database itself.